Product Selector

 8. In the Query Parameters section, enter the names and values to use when querying the rules collection.
 If you set the rows parameter here, it will be overwritten by the configuration in the Rule Triggering Limit field.

-9. In the Subquery Rewrite Pipeline id field, enter the value to call a Fusion query pipeline to modify the rule-retrieving subquery.
+9. In the Subquery Rewrite Pipeline id field, enter the value to call a Managed Fusion query pipeline to modify the rule-retrieving subquery.
 Template expressions are supported.

 10. In the Headers section, enter the names and values to use in this stage.